 AN/AES-1 Airborne Laser Mine Detection System (ALMDS)

-The AN/AES-1 Airborne Laser Mine Detection System (ALMDS) detects, classifies and localizes near-surface, moored sea mines.
-The ALMDS is integrated with the MH-60S helicopter to provide rapid wide-area reconnaissance and assessment of mine threats in littoral zones, confined straits, choke points and amphibious objective areas.
-The ALMDS will be embarked as part of the mine countermeasures (MCM) mission package (MP) on the Littoral Combat Ship (LCS).
+The AN/AES-1 Airborne Laser Mine Detection System (ALMDS) detects, classifies and localizes near-surface, moored sea mines, utilizing Streak Tube Imaging Light Detection and Ranging (LIDAR).
+The ALMDS is integrated with the MH-60S helicopter to provide rapid, wide-area reconnaissance and assessment of mine threats in littoral zones, confined straits, choke points and amphibious objective areas.
+ALMDS will deploy either as part of a Mine Countermeasures Mission Package (MCM MP) on the Littoral Combat Ship or on other aviation-capable platforms, or may be shore-based as required to support fleet operations.

-The ALMDS passed Milestone C in May 2005 and was approved for low-rate initial production (LRIP).
+ALMDS passed Milestone C in May 2005 and entered low-rate initial production.
 In 2012, ALMDS completed operational assessment on the Navy's MH-60S helicopter.
-In 2015, ALMDS completed testing with the MCM MP and achieved Initial Operational Capability (IOC) in the first quarter of FY17.
+In 2015, ALMDS completed testing with the MCM MP and achieved Initial Operational Capability in November 2016.

 |Point Of Contact|